 When you think about the continuous shooting speed, the Nikon D7500 is the better option to go with as it can provide you with up to 8 frames per second.
 And, you will not miss any perfect moment and can capture everything, even the fast-moving objects as well.
 Besides, the Nikon D610 is featured with 6 frames per second, and it also has an adequate capacity to help you get the best out of it.

 It is essential to get a warranty facility with your chosen camera.
 In this regard, you will get a one-year warranty with these Nikon DSLR cameras.
 You can use your contract if you see any defect caused by the manufacturers.

-Plus, no need to show the warranty card or any registration card, instead only keep the valid purchase receipt with you when you go for their repairing or replacement.
+Plus, no need to show the warranty card or any registration card, instead only keep the valid purchase receipt with you when you go for their repair or replacement.

 Finally, I would say that you can choose the Nikon D7500 if you want to get a better user experience with your DSLR camera.
 It has a 100 – 51,200 auto ISO sensitivity range, plus it can take 8 frames per second.

 Besides 51 autofocus points, a touch screen, a powerful battery of up to 950 shots, and built-in Bluetooth are the best features that you can consider to go with this camera.
 Plus, it is a lightweight camera.
 But, if you disagree with me, you can choose the NikonD610 either, but it is up to you.